symondsandson/dnsmasq-local/README.md

 This cookbook currently supports both Debian-based and RHEL-based platforms.

-It now requires Chef 12.5+.
+It now requires Chef 12.10+, or Chef 12.1+ and the compat_resource cookbook.

 Usage
 =====